madrury/madrury.github.io/_posts/2017-08-12-noisy-regression.markdown

 ### Statement of the Problem

-In our setup, we scale each entry of $X$ by a small amount of Gaussian noise before regressing:
+In our setup, we scale each entry of $$X$$ by a small amount of Gaussian noise before regressing:

 $$ x_{ij} \rightarrow \epsilon_{ij} x_{ij} $$